Getting Back to Business

 Homeowners who live in flood plains need to purchase flood insurance to cover their home and contents.
 Normal flood insurance still does not cover the business being run out of the home.
 A second policy is needed for business contents as long as the incidental occupancy is less than 50% of the total structure or square footage.
 If it's more than 50%, it's all a non-residential flood policy coverage.

 Further steps home-based business owners can take to avoid disaster include back-ups of records for computer dependent businesses stored off-site.
 A safety deposit box is recommended.
 A fireproof safe is another way to store records used daily.
 Consider where business equipment is located and whether it is near a hot water tank or pipes that could burst in an earthquake or flood, on the floor, or where things could fall on it.
-If your business is telephone dependant, a voice mail system could be a benefit if electrical service is interrupted and telephone service is lost, so that calls could be redirected to another number.
+If your business is telephone dependent, a voice mail system could be a benefit if electrical service is interrupted and telephone service is lost, so that calls could be redirected to another number.

 The Federal Emergency Management Agency (FEMA)